LPBeaulieu/Book-Generator-PrintABook/README.md

 ![Cover Printing Instructions 2](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Printing%20Cover%202.png)<hr>
-<b>Figure 10.</b> Also in the "Page Setting" window, bring the "Page Margins" down to zero and click on "OK".
+<b>Figure 10.</b> Also in the "Page Setting" window, bring all of the "Page Margins" down to zero and click on "OK".
 <br><br><br>